NattheCh/Basic-programming-in-Python/README.md

 **projectUsingList** - the program was created to convert list of strings into sentence

-**webScrapping** - the program takes the amount of infected people and deaths due to coronavirus and upload the value in file 'currentStatus'
+**webScraping** - the program takes the amount of infected people and deaths due to coronavirus and upload the value in file 'currentStatus'

+**charts** - different types of basic charts

+**fantasyInventory** - adding new items to the library

+**appGUI** - first basic GUI app in Python